- Friends Life Care

 Who decides if I need care in an assisted living facility or nursing home?

 A decision to move to an assisted living facility or nursing home typically involves your Care Coordinator and your personal physician, in addition to you, a family member(s) and/or your durable power of attorney.
 The decision is based on the conclusion that, given your current health condition, your home is no longer safe and manageable.
-The Chief Operating Officer at Friends Life Care is also available to assist in this decision.

 I understand Friends Life Care helps me age in my own home, but what if there comes a time when I require care in an assisted living facility or a nursing home?

-Friends Life Care is knowledgable about trusted assisted living facilities and nursing homes throughout the region.
+Friends Life Care is knowledgeable about trusted assisted living facilities and nursing homes throughout the region.
 Your Care Coordinator can help you find a facility that meets your needs and will ensure that it meets our strict Quality Credentialing process.